 People with Alzheimer’s disease and other types of dementia often come to live in an altered reality that doesn’t mesh with ours.
-Their memories become garbled and their hallucinations and delusions may not make any sense to us, but their perceptions are as real to them as ours are to us.
-Dealing with this stark contrast can be difficult, but learning what is behind the feelings of our loved one, or simply by joining them in their world is often the kindest, most respectful way to handle the beliefs and perceptions that a loved one’s brain creates.
+As a senior’s condition progresses, their memory becomes garbled and they may struggle to maintain their senses of time and place.
+While their hallucinations and delusions may not make any sense to us, their perceptions are very real to them.
+Dealing with this stark contrast can be very frustrating for family caregivers, but there are ways of coping.
+Determining what is behind a loved one’s feelings and joining them in their world is often the kindest, most respectful way to handle the beliefs and perceptions that their broken brain creates.

-Feil earned her master’s degree in social work from Columbia University in New York and then began her own career with the elderly.
-Between 1963 and 1980, Feil grew increasingly dissatisfied with the traditional methods used to work with severely disoriented elders, so she developed a new technique aimed at acknowledging and accepting their irrational perceptions of reality.
+Feil earned her master’s degree in social work from Columbia University in New York and then began her own career working with the elderly.
+Throughout the 1960s and 1970s, Feil grew increasingly dissatisfied with the traditional methods used to interact with severely disoriented elders, so she developed a new technique aimed at acknowledging and accepting their irrational perceptions of reality.

-My approach is not “Validation Therapy” with a capital “V” as Feil practiced it.
-Rather is an off-shoot of Feil’s compassionate understanding that reorientation is not only fruitless, but it's upsetting and even demeaning to our loved ones who live with dementia.
+My personal approach is not “Validation Therapy” with a capital “V” as Feil practiced it.
+Rather, is an offshoot of Feil’s understanding that reorientation may not only be fruitless in the advanced stages of dementia, but it can also be upsetting and even demeaning to our loved ones who are struggling to make sense of their surroundings.
 Validation in the way that I’m presenting it can work well for most family caregivers.
 It’s easier when we remember that no one can thrive when they are continually told that they are wrong.

-I personally witnessed this transition of medical thought as I struggled to care for my father after he was suddenly thrown into dementia due to a botched brain surgery.
+I personally witnessed this transition of medical thought as I struggled to care for my father after he developed dementia as a result of a botched brain surgery.

 I agreed with the “fact” that he’d earned his medical degree, even though a reality check would show that WWII had interrupted his studies and prevented him from realizing this dream.
-I even went so far as to create a faux medical diploma to hang on his wall at the nursing home, which helped for a while.
+I even went so far as to create a faux medical diploma to hang on the wall of his room at the nursing home, which helped for a while.

 I bought Dad a conductor’s wand and numerous big band CDs to play in a stereo.
-He was thrilled.
-Dad watched the Welk reruns, merrily directing the band whenever he felt up to it.
+He was thrilled to watch The Lawrence Welk Show reruns, merrily directing the band whenever he felt up to it.
 I made him a certificate of thanks from Welk for Dad’s “services” and hung that on his wall as well.

 And on it went.
-What I did was try to determine what emotions were behind Dad’s feelings and then help him in whatever way made sense.
-Sometimes, that meant reminiscing about an event so that I could determine what he was feeling.
+What I did was try to determine what emotions were behind Dad’s behaviors and then help him in whatever way made sense.
+Sometimes, that meant reminiscing together about a person, place or event so I could get a better idea of what he was feeling.
 Other times, it simply meant joining in with what he thought was right.

 I knew nothing about dementia during these early years, but I did know my dad.
 I could not put this intelligent, well-read man through the horror of correcting his thinking daily when he was no longer able to comprehend why he was wrong.
 I knew that I needed to transport myself into his world, which was instinctive to me, perhaps because I’m a rather whimsical person by nature.

-Years later, I learned that there is a word for my approach to Dad’s altered realities: validation.
-Different forms of validation are now accepted by most clinicians as a practical way of working with people who have dementia.
-Validating our loved one’s sense of self helps reduce stress, improve communication, reinforce self-esteem and infuse dignity into dementia care.
-It increases a sense of happiness for people living with dementia because they aren’t continually being told that they are wrong and confused by truths that they cannot understand.
+Years later, I learned that there is a word for my embracing Dad’s altered realities: validation.
+Different forms of validation are now accepted by most clinicians as a practical way of interacting with people who have dementia.
+Validating a loved one’s perceptions and emotions helps reduce stress, improve communication, boost self-esteem and infuse dignity into dementia care.
+It increases a sense of happiness for people living with dementia because they aren’t continually being told that they are wrong and confused by truths that they cannot fully understand.

 The idea of validation stems from an empathetic attitude toward our loved ones and a holistic view of them as individuals.
 We learn to effectively validate their thoughts and experiences by making ourselves see the world through their eyes.